webpack-contrib/imports-loader/README.md

 ## Contributing

+We welcome contributions!
-Please take a moment to read our contributing guidelines if you haven't yet done so.
+If you’re interested in helping improve this loader, please take a moment to read our contributing guidelines.

 [CONTRIBUTING](./.github/CONTRIBUTING.md)